16 Range-Extender (EREV) vehicles expected in the U.S. (2026-2029)

 Scout Motors will offer an EREV option for the Traveler SUV.
 The ‘Harvester’ system pairs a gas-powered generator with a high-voltage battery, extending range to 500+ miles.
 Unlike plug-in hybrids, the Scout EREVs will run 150 miles on electricity alone before using the gas engine to recharge the battery.

-Gleaning from the CEO’s appearance on the MotorTrend podcast, the Harvester system uses a naturally-aspirated four-cylinder engine mounted ahead of the rear axle.
+Learning from the CEO’s comments on the MotorTrend podcast, the Harvester system uses a naturally-aspirated four-cylinder engine mounted ahead of the rear axle.
 It will do 0-60 mph in about 4.5 seconds.

 As per German publication Automobilwoche, Audi is preparing a U.S.-market SUV that uses a range-extended electric powertrain and shares the body-on-frame platform being developed for the Scout Terra.

 Audi reportedly plans to manufacture this model in South Carolina alongside Scout to avoid import tariffs and engineer the product for American buyers who expect long-distance usability and some off-road capability.
-A locally produced EREV, positioned alongside the Q7, would undoubtedly strengthen its U.S. lineup.
+A locally produced EREV, perhaps introduced as the successor to the Q8 e-tron, would strengthen its U.S. lineup.

 Stellantis has confirmed that it will begin production of another EREV SUV at the Michigan plant where it will make the Grand Wagoneer REEV.
 It said it would invest about USD 100 million to retool the facility for this vehicle, but did not provide details.